-Jefferson State operates the following off-campus centers: Pell City at Pell City High School; The St. Clair Center at 2603 Moody Parkway, Moody, AL.; and the Warrior Site at the former Warrior High School site.
+Jefferson State operates the following off-campus centers: The St. Clair Center-Pell City Site located near the intersection of highway 231 and 20; The St. Clair Center-Moody Site at 2603 Moody Parkway, Moody, AL.; and the Warrior Site at the former Warrior High School site.
 In addition, Jefferson State offers approved courses at temporary sites within the college's service areas.
 For more information, contact the dean of instruction.